frederikprijck/blog.kwintenp/_posts/2017-03-01-decorators-and-observables-to-implement-retry-logic.md

 disqus: true
 ---

 Last week, I was at a meetup in Ghent where I was talking with <a href="https://twitter.com/stefanlapers" target="_blank">Stefan Lapers</a> about programming languages in general.
 We started talking about writing your backend using either Java or node.js.
-We agreed that node.js has a lot of potential but in a lot of situations companies choose Java because of it's maturity.
-If you're using a microservices based architecture for example, you can rely heavily on spring cloud which does a whole bunch of stuff for you.
+We agreed that node.js has massive potential but in a lot of situations companies choose Java because of it's maturity.
+If you're using a microservices based architecture for example, you can rely heavily on spring cloud which does a whole bunch of stuff for you so you can focus on functionality.
 One element in spring cloud is hystrix.
 When you're doing a network call which is protected by hystrix, you can, by just adding an annotation, tell how many times you want to retry this if it fails and even provide a fallback if it fails entirely.

 When I was driving home later that night, I was thinking to myself that using observables and typescript decorators, it should be possible to implement something similar myself.
 The next morning I tried it out and about 30 minutes later I had a working version.
+Here it is.

 ## The example